 How to determine your own shoe size

 First of all, it is important to determine your own shoe size.
-When ordering sneakers online, it's not as easy as going to a shoe store and trying on the shoes in person.
-How frustrating would it be if you ordered new shoes online but they didn't fit?
+When you order sneakers online, it is not as easy as when you walk into a shoe shop and can try on the shoe on the spot.

 Jet Runner Taupe

-In terms of sizing, we would recommend going one size smaller for this kick.
+In terms of sizing, we would recommend going one size smaller for this model.

 Mondo Squash